ellucian-developer/experience-ethos-examples/README.md

 <br/>

 ## Instructor Classes Example
-This example includes a card and page that show an instructor's classes.
+This example includes a card that shows an instructor's classes.
 There are two npm projects in this example, an extension, and a microservice.
 The data for the card is acquired through the Ethos GraphQL utilizing the same resources as the Today Classes examples.

 This example is detailed here: [instructor-classes](instructor-classes/README.md)